Article I. Membership 3

 Section 1.
 Standing Committees.

-There shall be the following Standing Committees: the Executive Committee, the Membership Committee, the Probationary Committee, the Debate and Oratory Committee, the Pen and Ink Committee, the Historical Committee, the Appropriations Committee, the Alumni Relations Committee, the Alumni Council, the Programs Committee, the Outreach Committee, the Public Service Committee, the Ways and Means Committee, and the Restoration Ball Committee.
+There shall be the following Standing Committees: the Executive Committee, the Membership Committee, the Probationary Committee, the Debate and Oratory Committee, the Pen and Ink Committee, the Historical Committee, the Appropriations Committee, the Alumni Relations Committee, the Alumni Council, the Programs Committee, the Diversity and Inclusion Committee, the Ways and Means Committee, and the Restoration Ball Committee.

-The Executive Committee shall be composed of the President, the Vice President, the Secretary, the Treasurer, the Historian, the Chairs of Membership, Probationary, Ways and Means, Pen and Ink, Debate and Oratory, Outreach, and Restoration Ball Committees, the Keeper, the Society’s Resident of Room Seven, West Lawn, the Parliamentarian, and the Sergeant-at-Arms.
+The Executive Committee shall be composed of the President, the Vice President, the Secretary, the Treasurer, the Historian, the Chairs of Membership, Probationary, Pen and Ink, Debate and Oratory, Diversity and Inclusion, Alumni Relations, and Restoration Ball Committees, the Keeper, the Society’s Resident of Room Seven, West Lawn, the Parliamentarian, and the Sergeant-at-Arms.
 Besides performing the duties elsewhere delegated to it, this Committee shall act as an advisory body and shall consider all matters of interest to the Society.
 It shall have the power to bring upon the floor measures that it believes the Society should consider.
 Its functions, however, should not conflict with those of other regular committees.
 No member may hold more than one office on the Executive Committee at a time.

 (1)The Membership Committee shall be composed of five members, including the Membership Committee Chair, selected by the President.
 It shall be among the duties of the Membership Committee to prevent, to the best of its powers, any violation of the Society’s nondiscrimination policies, to report all infractions of said policies to the Executive Committee, and to enlist the aid of the General Membership in performing these duties.